Ropley: St Peter's Parish Church

+By the late 1800s the church "had fallen into such a state of dilapidation as to be actually insecure", leading to a restoration that was decided upon in 1891.
+However, planning did not begin until 1892, due to the appointment and settling-in of the new vicar, Rev. W. H. Leak.
+The new reverend was able to collect around £2,300 by 1896, about £244,000 in today's money, which was spent primarily on repairing the roof, re-paving the floor with pine blocks and concrete, and removing the old gallery.

+Its World War I memorial lists 40 people who died, whilst the World War II tablet lists a further 10 people.

+On the morning of 19 June 2014 the Grade-II listed church was severely damaged by a major electrical fire.
+This gutted the building and destroyed the roof.
+However, plans were put forward to repair the building, and after eight years, on 26 August 2022, the church was reopened to the public.

 Hamlets

-Ropley contains many interesting and ancient Hamlets that were part or currently are part of the historical area of Ropley Parish:
+Ropley contains many interesting and ancient hamlets that were part or currently are part of the historical area of Ropley Parish:

+Amenities

 Education

 The village contains one primary school, Ropley CofE Primary School, founded in 1826 by the Reverend Samuel Maddock, who first built it on a previous site in Petersfield Road.
-William Faichen was the co-founder of the school, and became the first Headmaster.
+William Faichen was the co-founder of the school, and became the first headmaster.

-There was already another school in the area, located in present-day Four Marks (originally called 'Ropley Street').
-Maddock thought that it was too much of a struggle for young children to walk a long distance every day, so he built his school in the centre of the village.
-The older school was demolished in the mid 1800s.

 In 1869, the school burned down in a fire.
 It was rebuilt on the present day site at Church Street and reopened the same year.
 Since then, the school has operated continuously.

+By the early 1900s it became clear that the population growth in Four Marks, then a hamlet within Ropley Parish, made necessary the construction of a new school there.
+Financed by Marianne Hagen, daughter of the wealthy politician Jacob Hagen, the Ropley School was opened in 1902.
+"RS 1902" can still be seen on the front of the main school building (see Four Marks School).

 The school values its historic links with the community.
 Parts of the original Victorian traditional flint and brick buildings remain, and now form the hall and the school kitchen.
 The main teaching area consists of six modern classrooms with shared corridor working spaces.
 The most recent classroom was built in 2001 and is especially equipped for early years children.

 The primary school is one of the feeder schools for Perins School, and both maintain high standards.